 Check to see if your city is permit streamlined.

-Includes maps, charts, and data at the subregional level, to illustrate factors that influence demand for charging equipment at specific locations.
-The Southern California Plug-in Electric Vehicle (PEV) Atlas contains 175 pages of maps, charts, and data at the subregional and Council of Government-level that illustrate factors that influence demand for charging equipment at specific locations.
+The Southern California Plug-in Electric Vehicle (PEV) Atlas includes maps, charts, and data at the subregional level, to illustrate factors that influence demand for charging equipment at specific locations.
+It contains 198 pages of maps, charts, and data at the subregional and Council of Government-level that illustrate factors that influence demand for charging equipment at specific locations.